easycloudcompute/azure-keyvault-storage-account-v1/Method-2/README.md

 ## Implementation Steps

-- Here I have assumed the storage account with public access enabled as the one residing in 'dev' env and one without public access as 'prod'
+- Here I have assumed the storage account with public access as 'dev' env and without public access as 'prod' and passed -var-file as argument in 'terraform apply' command creating resouces based on environments wrt to given requirements

 ```
 terraform init